-Who May Apply: Only hunters possessing the required license/ transport tag under 16 years of age when they purchase their special permit application may apply.
+Who May Apply: Only hunters possessing the required license/transport Hunt Choices Allowed: Up to 4 hunt choices may be selected for this categotag under 16 years of age when they purchase their special permit application may apply.
 You may hunt only with the hunting method in compliance with your tag.
-Hunt Choices Allowed: Up to 4 hunt choices may be selected for this category.
-Use the 4-digit "Hunt Choice" number below to submit your application.